NeuralClassifier/ReusabilityRate_ML/README.md

 ```
 docker run -p 8888:8888 rrrml:v0.1
 ```
 A url will be provided on the last line of the output.
-YOu can check the docker branch [here](https://github.com/NeuralClassifier/ReusabilityRate_ML/tree/docker).
+You can check the docker branch [here](https://github.com/NeuralClassifier/ReusabilityRate_ML/tree/docker).

 ## Dependencies